marolAI/marolAI.github.io/README.md

 # My Personal Website

-This repository contains the source code for my personal website.
+This is my personal/porfolio website.
 It showcases information about me, featured projects, and my blogs.

 ## About Me
 I am an AI/ML practitioner.
-I use data and machine learning techniques to solve business challenges.
+I use Python, data and Machine Learning techniques to solve business challenges.
 I find joy in expanding my knowledge through continuous learning.

 ## Featured Projects